eastend-street/codeo/README.md

 <br/>

 ## Why I created this app
-To search programming video easily.
-Youtube has a lot of programming youtube but there is not category page for programming.
+To search programming videos easily.
+YouTube has a lot of programming videos but there is no category page for programming.
 That's why I made Codeo.

 <br/>